 In the pen’s tip is a small transmitter, which sends a signal to a receiver.
-Upon moving or clicking in the drawing surface with the pen, the receiver transmits this position to the TactileView software, just like a regular computer mouse would.
+Upon moving or clicking in the drawing surface with the pen, the receiver transmits its position to the TactileView software, just like a regular computer mouse would.
 Visual impaired people can operate the TactileView software with the digital pen using the TactiPad or TactileView ClickPad.

 The pen functions as a drawing tool and transmits to the computer what has been drawn, or as a cursor by transmitting on which location has been clicked.
 This way, the digital pen enables the user to make a digital version of a tactile diagram or to explore a tactile diagram with speech and sound.